twist-numerical/matslise/src/pyslise/description.md

-# PySlise ${PYSLISE_VERSION}
+# Pyslise ${PYSLISE_VERSION}

-PySlise is a collection of algorithms to solve the one and two dimensional time-independent Schrödinger equations.
+Pyslise is a collection of algorithms to solve the one and two dimensional time-independent Schrödinger equations.
 These algorithms are based upon constant perturbation methods to efficiently solve these eigenvalue problems.

 The code (and name) is based on Matslise [1].
-This is a feature-rich matlab library for solving the one dimensional time independent Schrödinger equation.
+This is a feature-rich MATLAB library for solving the one dimensional time independent Schrödinger equation.

 To solve the two dimensional problem an algorithm is developed on the basis of a method proposed by Ixaru [2].